hdthinh1012/fcj-workshop-0-writeup/content/4-Code-explanation/4.1-overall/_index.md

 ## Some notable class
 ### File system path
 The project was developed for local file system usage first, then migrate into AWS S3 bucket.
-Hence, some class implementation is necessary for smooth transition between local file system and AWS S3 Bucket.
+Hence, some boilerplate class implementation is necessary for smooth transition between local file system and AWS S3 Bucket.
 The file system path class responsible for generate file path whether it is relative or absolute.
 ![file-system-path](/images/3-Project-source-code/3.3-code-explanation/file-system-path.png)
 ### File system action